Antidepressants are a type of medication commonly used for the treatment of depression. They have to be prescribed by a

 There are about 30 different types of antidepressants available and the most commonly used include:

 Selective serotonin reuptake inhibitors (SSRIs) such as paroxetine, fluoxetine and citalopram.
-These are antidepressants that block the reuptake of serotonin only so that serotonin levels in the brain are boosted.
+These are antidepressants that block the reuptake of serotonin only so that serotonin levels in the brain are increased.
 SSRIs are effective and have fewer side effects than older antidepressants and are commonly prescribed for moderate to severe depression.
 Children under the age of 18 can be prescribed fluoxetine by a specialist.
 Studies have found a link between the risk of self-harm and suicidal behaviour in children under 18 years of age and some SSRIs.

 Serotonin-norepinephrine reuptake inhibitors (SNRIs) block the reuptake of serotonin and norepinephrine (noradrenaline).
 They include new antidepressants such as venlafaxineduloxetine and mirtazapine.
 They may be more effective than SSRIs but can cause a rise in blood pressure and so are less often prescribed.

-Tricyclic antidepressants (TCAs) such as imipramine and amitriptyline are an older type of antidepressants that are usually prescribed for moderate to severe depression when SSRIs or SNRIs have not been effective.
+Tricyclic antidepressants (TCAs) such as imipramine and amitriptyline are older types of antidepressants that are usually prescribed for moderate to severe depression when SSRIs or SNRIs have not been effective.
 They have more side effects than newer antidepressants such as SSRIs or SNRIs.

 To provide even greater transparency and choice, we are working on a number of other cookie-related enhancements.
 More information